Who We Are and How We Help

-Willow House is a small and intimate program, treating no more than 10 women at a time, which allows our multi-disciplinary clinical team to give each woman the individual attention she deserves.
+Willow House is a small and intimate program which allows our multi-disciplinary clinical team to give each woman the individual attention she deserves.
 And such a small group results in a strong bond.
 Trauma is the foundation of our treatment program because we know that it is often a root cause for sex addiction and other intimacy issues.

 Over the course of treatment, patients will work on family history/legacy, belief systems, body image issues, sexuality, gender roles, trauma, grief, resilience, empowerment, and creating a vision for moving forward with more self-compassion and purpose.
 Hand in hand with our expert staff and their peers, our clients progress through structured experiential activities that are designed to provide them with opportunities to experience successes, identify obstacles, improve self-esteem, and take greater responsibility for their choices and actions, proving to themselves that they are capable of doing what they thought was impossible.

 Compulsive sexual behavior — commonly referred to by the catchall phrase “sex addiction” — is classified as a mental health disorder on the World Health Organization’s International Classification of Diseases list.
 The WHO’s ICD-11is recognized as the foundational document that clinicians and scientists around the world use to identify and study health problems, injuries, and causes of death.